-Enter-on-duty date
+Enter-on-duty date (applies to active employees only)

 The first date that you were on the U.S. payroll of American Airlines, Inc. as a regular employee.

 Experimental or investigational service or supply

 A service, drug, device, treatment, procedure or supply is experimental or investigational if it meets any of the following conditions: